-Internal Joinery and Kitchen Fittings Repair Category 2 Notes The kitchen requires to be completely refitted to a modern standard.
+Internal Joinery and Kitchen Fittings Repair Category 2 Notes The kitchen is damaged and requires to be completely refitted to a modern standard.
 There is wear and tear to internal joinery finishes in places.
-Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
+Timber decay is evident to the skirting board within the bathroom.